-

 Introduction

-If you're an Administrator, one of your first steps will be connecting a supported database to Preset.
+If you're a Workspace Administrator, one of your first steps will be connecting a supported database to Preset.
 In this article we'll describe this process from beginning to end.

-Before starting, allowlist the following IPs to ensure that Preset can access your data:
+Before starting, allowlist the following IPs to ensure that Preset can access your database:

 Select a Database

-In the Toolbar, hover your cursor over the plus + icon, then Data, and then select Connect Database.
+• In the Toolbar, hover your cursor over Settings and select Database Connections.

-The Connect a database window appears.
-Select the appropriate database card:
+• Connect a database window appears.
+Select the appropriate database card.

 ...or, if your database is not one of these, select Supported Databases and choose a database from the drop-down list.